omarreis/GBE3D/demos/SailboatDemo/README.md

 #Delphi #Firemonkey 3D app for Windows, iOS and Android.

-A 3D scene with the sailboat over animated ocean surface.
+This app features a 3D scene with a rigged sailboat over animated ocean surface.

 This GBE3D demo application was added to this fork of GBE3D 3d components, by Gregory Bersegeay.

+    https://github.com/gbegreg/GBE3D   ( visit and give it a star ! )

 SailboatDemo was expanded from *waterdemo* sample.
 The SailboatDemo rigged boat scene can be used in sailing games and simulations.